-by Elaina Garcia | 08/01/2016 |

 One more important thing for children to be doing is getting outdoors for some fresh air.
 Unplug the television, turn off the laptop, and go outside and do fun stuff.

-Healthy kids are happy and hyper; they are full of energy and need ways to deal with it.
+Healthy kids are happy and hyper; they are full of energy and need ways to release it.
 Medication can have too many side-effects and can become an expensive bill.
 The natural ways are the old ways and with them come the secrets of the ancients.
 Tap into your roots and use natural medicines to help calm your children.

 Articles published by Basmati.com are no substitute for medical advice.
 Please consult your health care provider before beginning any new regimen.
 For more information, please visit our disclaimer page here.